hochstadt7/TaskManagment/README.md

-Details are in the instructions.txt file.
+Details are provided in the instructions.txt file.